forwards/conferences/How-to - Diversity Scholarships.md

 <h3> 4.
 At useR! conference </h3>

 * Announce the DS welcome event as early as possible so that scholars can take their plane/train tickets to be able to attend it.
+Make sure they are aware of any pre-conference events, such as developer days, so they can attend if possible.

 * Example for the email to the scholars (including the newbie session details):
 > 	Dear Diversity Scholars,